vivachu/slate/source/includes/_authentication.md

 newPassword | true | The new password.

 <aside class="success">
-Returns the user object and the authorization token for subsequent requests.
+Sets the user's password to the new value and returns the user object and the authorization token for subsequent requests.
 </aside>